grafana/alloy/docs/sources/reference/stdlib/encoding.md

 ## encoding.to_URLbase64

-The `encoding.to_base64` function encodes the original string into RFC4648-compliant URL safe Base64 encoded string
+The `encoding.to_base64` function encodes the original string into RFC4648-compliant URL safe Base64 encoded string.

 ### Example